 We had Naomily on Skins, 6 episodes of Lip Service, Joanna Briscoe‘s Sleep With Me on ITV, The BBC’s The Secret Diaries of Miss Anne Lister, Lady Sov on Celebrity Big Brother, Shabby and Corin on Normal Person Big Brother, and Mary Portas and her Queen of Shops series.

 The return of Skin and Skunk Anansie.
 Sian and Sophie on Coronation Street.
 Sue Perkins on lots of BBC things.
-The continued wonder of The News Quiz with Sandi Toksvig.
-The xx winning the Mercury Music Prize and Clare Balding transforming from sports presenter into a full blown lesbian icon and Twitter star.
+The continued wonder of The News Quiz wbhe xx winning the Mercury Music Prize and Clare Balding transforming from sports presenter into a full blown lesbian icon and Twitter star.
 Stella Duffy, Emma Donoghue, Louise Welsh and Jackie Kay released absolutely stunning new novels.
 Brilliant.

 So upon reflection, we give 2010 a fairly decent 2.75 out of a possible five Danni Minogues, and we have high hopes for 2011.